AP PHOTOS: The iPhone at 15, through pro photographers' eyes

 17 of27 A woman illuminates her path with a flashlight as she walks under coconut trees at dusk in Boipeba Island, Brazil, in this Friday, June 10, 2022 iPhone photo .
 Felipe Dana/AP Show More Show Less 18 of27

-19 of27 A woman carrying a pair of pink shoes walks near the Sept.
-11 memorial in New York in this Monday, June 6, 2020 iPhone photo.
+19 of27 CORRECTS YEAR TO 2022 - A woman carrying a pair of pink shoes walks near the Sept.
+11 memorial in New York in this Monday, June 6, 2022 iPhone photo.
 "Sometimes I feel that photography has almost lost the magic thing that it had before the means to take a photo and share it with the world was in our pocket," wrote Marti.
 (AP photo/Enric Marti) Enric Martí/AP Show More Show Less

 20 of27 Members of the Mapuche Indigenous community gather while cooking a barbecue during celebrations of the Wetripantu or Mapuche New Year, in Corrayen village, Puyehue district, Chile, in this Tuesday, June 21, 2022 iPhone photo.
 "The phone allows me to practice street photography, a branch of photography that I like because it allows me to always be attentive to everyday life without a precise news event to cover, and with only the intention of documenting the most banal of life," wrote Abd.
 Rodrigo Abd/AP Show More Show Less 21 of27